Laura Kerslake

 Carew Castle and Tidal Mill in Pembrokeshire offers a captivating blend of history and scenic beauty, making it an ideal destination for a day out for the whole family.
 The adjacent Tidal Mill, the only restored mill of its kind in Wales, provides insight into historical milling practices.
 Throughout the year, this award-winning attraction hosts a variety of events and activities, including guided tours, historical reenactments, and family-friendly workshops, ensuring an engaging experience for visitors of all ages.

-And this Easter is no exception, with their Bunny’s Big Egg Hunt.
-Carew Castle are inviting children to hop to it and find the eggs he’s hidden all around the castle.
+And this Easter is no exception, with their Great Golden Egg Hunt.
+Carew Castle are inviting children to hop to it and find the eggs hidden all around the castle.
 Those that can track down all the missing eggs can expect a tasty treat as their award.

 Need to know